 Conceptual Understanding: Effective visual communication requires planning, purpose and clearly defined goals.
 It should seek to enhance an audience's understanding and engagement.

-Skills focus: Page layout & graphic design
+Technical Skills focus: Page layout & graphic design

 Content: Students will learn to following a professional design cycle.
 They also develop technical skills in page layout, color theory, research and 2D graphic design.
 Studentsalso learn to about, how to access, engage and contribute to social media and information sharing systems such as Trip Advisor, Lonely Planet and Wiki Travels.